Brianna Lea Pruett: Poetry

 Pruett's poetry has appeared in publications including Rabbit and Rose and Turtle Island To Abya Yala: A Love Anthology of Art and Poetry by Native American and Latina Women.
 Selections can also be read in the upcoming edition of Blue Moon Literary & Art Review.

 Film

 Pruett began filming with a handheld DV camera, creating short films that cost nothing to produce, in 2005.
 Our Love And Voices, a short from her film series Roses For Maya Deren premiered at the 2012 American Indian Film Festival.
 A DVD release of Roses For Maya Deren was recently funded on Indiegogo, which included 18 of the more than 30 short films she shot between 2005 and 2012.
 The final DVD was released in early 2015 and in May 2015, the 18 shorts were made available on Vimeo On Demand.
 Those titles include:

 Pruett was a member of the Sundance Institute.

 Death

 Pruett died by suicide on September 2, 2015.
-The cause of death was not made public.
+The manner of death was not made public.
 She was 32, and had been depressed off and on for most of her adult life.